 2. Don’t be put in a box

 Creativity comes from seeing the things we know, but in different ways; recognising the limits we are given, but not being constrained by them.
-Great social media campaigns challenge people’s perceptions and encourages them to think.
+Great social media marketing campaigns challenge people’s perceptions and encourages them to think.
 The example Lisa gave is the Unknown Tourism campaign that Verve Search ran for Expedia, which encouraged people to think about the animals that can no longer be seen at their holiday destinations.

 This got heaps of engagement around the number of on screen deaths in movies – it was so successful that even the director of Guardians of the Galaxy (the winner, who knew?!) retweeted and tweeted facts about it.
 This campaign had huge reach with international coverage, and it simply relied on interesting data.